poemm/pywebassembly/README.md

 # examples/

-Example uses of pywebassembly.
+Example uses of PyWebAssembly.

 # tests/

-Testing of pywebassembly.
+Testing of PyWebssembly.